Linux System Content Pack

 • Illuminate:Linux System Messages

-Hint: If this stream does not exist prior to the activation of this pack then it will be created and configured to route messages to this stream and the associated index set.
+Hint: If this stream does not exist prior to the activation of this pack then it is created and configured to route messages to this stream and the associated index set.
 There should not be any stream rules configured for this stream.

 Index Set Configuration